One of the most exciting and provocative pieces of public theology I’ve ever come across, a masterful piece of work. Mark, learn and inwardly digest

-Real / Symbol is three part podcast that explores the real and symbolic questions of land and gentrification and displacement in an urban context and how communities are responding with real and symbolic acts of defiance, resistance and hope.
+Real / Symbol is three part podcast that explores the real and symbolic questions of land and gentrification and displacement in urban contexts and how communities are responding with real and symbolic acts of defiance, resistance and hope.

 Real / Symbol invites you into layers of conversation, storytelling, poetry and reflection with a variety of voices – local residents, activists, researchers, artists and theologians and reveals the surprising, beautiful and everyday stories of repair and healing in tumultous times .
 See below for information on each of the episodes, or subscribe to Real / Symbol wherever you get your podcasts.